OpenCompare/OpenCompare/README.md

 * org.diverse.PCM.getting-started: minimal project that shows how to use the API

 ### Getting started :

     git clone https://github.com/gbecan/PCM.git
     mvn clean install

+To compile the project you must define two environment variables:
+* JAVA\_HOME must point to a JDK with a version >= 7
+* PLAY2\_HOME must point to your install of Play!
+Framework.
+If you want to use the integrated install of the project, you can set the variable as follows: PLAY2\_HOME=/.../org.diverse.PCM/org.diverse.PCM.play-app/

 The directory _org.diverse.PCM/org.diverse.PCM.getting-started_ contains a minimal maven project that shows how to use the PCM API.
 This project is independent from the other projects and can be easily copied and modified.

-Note: for MacOS users, you may have to define explicitly JAVA_HOME and user a JRE >= 7

 You can also use the following command to skip the tests:

     mvn clean install -DskipTests